PaulaBarteau/data-migration/NMMNH/Project_Update.markdown

   - 2,430 Quad maps are being added as higher geography via a bulk process.
 We have gathered the necessary data for 1,065
   - 2,294 Taxa need to be researched and either corrected before loading to Arctos, or created in Arctos
   - [How To Add Geology Attributes to a Locality](http://handbook.arctosdb.org/how_to/How-to-Add-Geology-Attributes-to-a-Locality.html)
+  - Creating Tweets for BioSci (Mollusc Monday, Mammal Monday) and Paleo (Fossil Friday) Twitter feeds and organizing with museum social media

  ### Project Management Resources
   - [Arctos Portal](http://arctos.database.museum/home.cfm#NMMNHS)
   - [GitHub Bi-Weekly Summary](https://github.com/ArctosDB/data-migration/blob/master/NMMNH/Bi-Weekly_update_summary.markdown)
   - [GitHub Bi-Weekly Reports](https://github.com/ArctosDB/data-migration/tree/master/NMMNH/Bi-Weekly_Updates)